ibm-cloud-docs/vmwaresolutions/vmonic/cloud-infra-acct-req.md

 # Requirements for the IBM Cloud infrastructure account
 {: #cloud-infra-acct-req}

 To use {{site.data.keyword.vmwaresolutions_full}} to order instances, you must have an {{site.data.keyword.cloud_notm}} infrastructure account.
-The cost of the components that are ordered in your instances is billed to that {{site.data.keyword.cloud_notm}} account.
+The price of the components that are ordered in your instances is billed to that {{site.data.keyword.cloud_notm}} account.

 ## Permissions for the IBM Cloud infrastructure account
 {: #cloud-infra-acct-req-permissions}

 The {{site.data.keyword.cloud_notm}} infrastructure account that you are using must have certain permissions to be able to order the components in your instances and perform operations on your behalf.
 The permission requirements are applicable to all types of instances and services you are ordering from the {{site.data.keyword.vmwaresolutions_short}} console.

-Authorized users can verify and update the permissions for an {{site.data.keyword.cloud_notm}} infrastructure account in the {{site.data.keyword.slportal}}.
-For more information, see [Editing a user's customer portal permissions](/docs/customer-portal?topic=customer-portal-customerportal_accuserprof#cp_editusercpperm).
+You can verify or update permissions for classic infrastructure users at any time.
+For more information, see [Classic infrastructure permissions](/docs/iam?topic=iam-infrapermission).

 | Permission         | Details                                 |
 |:------------------ |:--------------------------------------- |